Date Syrup (2 Ingredients)

 What can I do with date seeds?

-If you try this homemade date syrup recipe, I’d love to hear your thoughts/questions below.
-Also, I’d really appreciate a recipe card rating below, and feel free to tag me in your recipe recreations on Instagram @Alphafoodie!
+If you try this homemade date syrup recipe, let me know how it goes in the comments below.
+I’d appreciate a recipe card rating and would love to see your recipe recreations – tag me on Instagram @Alphafoodie!

 By: Samira